executablebooks/mdformat/README.md

   --end-of-line {lf,crlf,keep}
-                        output file line ending mode (default: lf) --exclude PATTERN     exclude files that match the Unix-style glob pattern (multiple allowed)
+                        output file line ending mode (default: lf) --exclude PATTERN     exclude files that match the Unix-style glob pattern (multiple allowed) --extensions EXTENSION
+                        require and enable an extension plugin (multiple allowed) (use `--no-extensions` to disable) (default: all enabled) --codeformatters LANGUAGE
+                        require and enable a code formatter plugin (multiple allowed) (use `--no-codeformatters` to disable) (default: all enabled)
 ```

 The `--exclude` option is only available on Python 3.13+.